 Role of an Investigator

-I have an “intake” meeting with an investigator after agreeing to talk with your office related to a report I made, or a report that was made on my behalf by someone else.
+I have an “intake” meeting with an investigator related to a report.
 What should I expect?

-Although the member of our team meeting with you is an “investigator,” this initial meeting does not indicate that we are conducting an investigation.
-Rather, the purpose of meeting with the investigator is to achieve the following:
+Although the member of our team meeting with you is an investigator, this initial meeting does not necessarily mean that we are conducting an investigation.
+Rather, this meeting:

 - Offers you the opportunity to share additional information with us beyond what was in the report